swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

     - :white_check_mark: plain Swift semantics, changing class/struct usually has no impact on source
       - `inout` parameters are not allowed in `distributed` methods

-## Not supported evolution changes

-The following changes are not supported by the `@Evolving` attribute:

-- changing the return type of a function

 ## Source compatibility

 This proposal is purely source additive.